lekoala/silverstripe-sparkpost/README.md

 Make sure to set this after having processed the sparkpost config.

+## Check if emails can be used as sender

+As a convenience, this library offers an utility `SparkPostHelper::isEmailDomainReady` to help you determine if an email is ready to be used as a sender.

+Please note that this function makes an api call so you may not want to use this to often.
+It is a better to use this on verification screens or as part of a validation workflow.

 ## Subaccounts support

 If you use a master api key, but need to [limit data access](https://developers.sparkpost.com/api/#/introduction/subaccounts),